-In addition to C.O.M.P., the Initiative also includes a high school summer camp for composers; scholarships for composition majors; Composer Connection, a distance-learning program; the Mizzou New Music Ensemble; the annual Sinquefield Composition Prize; and the Mizzou International Composers Festival.
+In addition to COMP, the Initiative also includes a high school summer camp for composers; scholarships for composition majors; Composer Connection, a distance-learning program; the Mizzou New Music Ensemble; the annual Sinquefield Composition Prize; and the Mizzou International Composers Festival.

 To date, the Foundation’s support for the composition, performance and recording of new music has resulted in the creation of more than 300 new works by composers of all ages, including 10 for full orchestra.

-Dr. Sinquefield serves on MU’s Steering Committee and her leadership has been recognized.
-Past President Gordon Lamb named her one of the “Missouri 100” for promoting the University’s missions of excellence in teaching, world-class research, and service through scientific discovery.
+Dr. Sinquefield serves on MU’s Steering Committee and her leadership has been recognized by University officials including past President Gordon Lamb, who named her one of the “Missouri 100” for promoting the University’s missions of excellence in teaching, world-class research, and service through scientific discovery.

-Among Dr. Sinquefield’s many interests and honors:
+Dr. Jeanne Sinquefield’s many interests and honors include:

-- President, Neurofeedback and Applied Neuroscience Foundation, 2004-present
+* President, Neurofeedback and Applied Neuroscience Foundation, 2004-present

-- Board Member, Great Rivers Council, Mid-Missouri, Boy Scouts on America, 2007-present
+* Board member, Great Rivers Council, Mid-Missouri, Boy Scouts on America, 2007-present

-- Board Member, Western Los Angeles Area Council, Boy Scouts of America, 1992-present
+* Board member, Western Los Angeles Area Council, Boy Scouts of America, 1992-present

-- Member, Missouri 100, University of Missouri, current
+* Member, Missouri 100, University of Missouri, current

-- Member, Steering Committee, University of Missouri-Columbia, current
+* Member, Steering Committee, University of Missouri-Columbia, current

-- Board Member, St. Louis Zoo
+* Board member, St. Louis Zoo